Esri/arcgis-maps-sdk-unity-samples/README.md

 ### Requirements for Sample Project

 * Computer running Windows or macOS
-* The Unity project requires a minimum of Unity `2022.3.62f2`
+* The Unity project requires a minimum of Unity `6000.3.77f1`
 * ArcGISMaps SDK for Unity

 ### Requirements for XR Sample Project

-* Computer running Windows (OpenXR is not supported on macOS)
+* Computer running Windows or macOS
-* The Unity project requires a minimum of Unity `6000.3.0f1`
+* The Unity project requires a minimum of Unity `6000.5.0f1`
 * ArcGISMaps SDK for Unity
 * A VR Headset and the necessary software to run through Desktop Mode